AlexTechLegend/EchoChain/README.md

 # EchoChain

-This is a minimal implementation of the **EchoChain** website.
-It generates short "5-second thoughts" with different moods and personalities.
-The UI adapts to the selected personality and keeps a small history of generated thoughts.
+EchoChain is a lightweight demo that generates quick "5‑second thoughts" with playful personalities and dynamic themes.

+The app is built with vanilla Node.js and runs entirely offline.
+Thoughts are generated with a simple simulation, but the interface mimics a polished production feel.

-## Usage
+## Running Locally

-1. Start the server:

 ```bash
 node server.js
 ```

-2. Open `http://localhost:3000` in your browser.

-Use the depth slider and personality radio buttons to generate a new thought.
-The interface text changes with the chosen personality and the last few thoughts appear below the main bubble.
+Open [http://localhost:3000](http://localhost:3000) in your browser.
+Use the slider to choose depth and select a personality style.
+Press **Generate** to receive a new thought.
+Recent thoughts appear below the main bubble.

+## Features

+- Depth levels from superficial to cosmic
+- Personality-specific microcopy (Gen Z, Millennial, Boomer)
+- Dynamic mood themes with subtle animations
+- History of the last five generated thoughts